 Right.
 Because it's not as if we would have left him a note stuck to the fridge.
 I didn't move from my position on the step and my brother didn't venture closer.
 I could feel the heat coming off his jacket.
 My jaw ached with tension.

 Two years.
 I hadn't seen him in two . . . years . . .

-He had such a careful smile.
+Ethan had such a careful smile.
 Since we were kids, subdued.
-"I made you a promise."
+"I made you a promise, 'manda."

-Out of everything he might have said . . . hurt struck like a match and then anger so profound it staggered me.
+And out of everything he might have said – hurt struck like a match and then anger so profound it staggered me.

 "Do you know what mom and dad did when you left?"
-I gripped the banister with one hand, fingers flexing.
-"Told everyone how proud they were of you," and was furiously happy at the flicker of suspicion in my brother's eyes.
-"How they were all so proud that their oldest had gone off to university . . . in France."
+I gripped the iron banister with one hand, fingers flexing.
+"They told everyone how proud they were of you," and I was furiously happy at the flicker of suspicion in my brother's eyes.
+"How they were all so proud that their eldest had gone off to university . . . in France!"

-And I was left to weather the fallout of my parents' lie.
+And I was left to whether the fallout of our parents' lie.
 They were so worried of what would happen if he ever came back; it became my job to do justice to my brother's imaginary success.

 He wasn't in France.

-The embarrassment of having to confess to all their important friends that their son had himself emancipated, because he couldn't stand to live in our house anymore.
+The embarrassment of having to confess to all their important friends that their son had himself emancipated because he couldn't stand to live in our home anymore.
 In the lengthening silence I searched my beloved brother's face for what he thought of what I just said . . .

 The admission did nothing to take the edge off my hurt.
 "You left me."